 This course will use graphical, numerical and symbolic representations to review and reinforce the algebra skills necessary for success in precalculus, calculus and other future courses.
 Topics include: linear equations and inequalities; functions, graphs and applications; polynomials and polynomial functions; rational expressions, equations and functions; radical expressions, equations and functions; quadratic equations; and exponential functions and logarithmic functions.
-Format: lecture and discussion. (mathematical sciences general education; prerequisites: minimum score of 22 on the MACT or instructor approval) (restrictions: no credit awarded if credit already received for MATH 1100 or MATH 1110)
+Format: lecture and discussion. (mathematical sciences general education; prerequisites: none (restrictions: no credit awarded if credit already received for MATH 1100 or MATH 1110)